mamaOcoder/2024candidates_project/docs/3_Connectivity.md

 In directed graphs, edges have directions, indicating the relationship flows from one node to another.
 This gives rise to more nuanced concepts of connectivity: weak connectivity and strong connectivity.

 * **Weakly Connected Component**: A weakly connected component is a subgraph where if the direction of edges is ignored, the subgraph is connected.
 This means that replacing all directed edges with undirected edges results in a connected component.
-* **Giant Weakly Connected Component: This is the largest weakly connected subgraph in the directed graph.
+* **Giant Weakly Connected Component**: This is the largest weakly connected subgraph in the directed graph.
 * **Strongly Connected Component**: A strongly connected component is a subgraph where for every pair of nodes ($u, v$) in the graph, there is a directed path from $u$ to $v$ and also another directed path from $v$ to $u$.
 * **Giant Strongly Connected Component**: This is the largest strongly connected subgraph in the directed graph.